No matter what your nationality or where you live, you may be eligible for the whistleblower protections and rewards offered by US whistleblower laws.

 The US whistleblower lawyers at Phillips & Cohen work regularly with whistleblowers from around the world.

-- One of our international whistleblower clients, represented by partner Erika Kelton, received a $32 million SEC whistleblower award, the largest such award ever paid out by the agency.
+- One of our international whistleblower clients, represented by partner Erika Kelton, received a $32 million SEC whistleblower award, one of the largest such awards ever paid out by the agency and the largest ever paid to an international whistleblower.

 - Another partner, Sean McKessy, was the first Chief of the SEC’s Office of the Whistleblower Program.
 Not only did he start the program and help build it into the strong program it has become today, but Mr. McKessy also helped advise other governments about how to implement their own whistleblower programs.